isabella232/content-hub-adapter-filesystem/docs/editorial-quick-start.md

 ## Introducing

-As mentioned in the main documentation, the coremedia-content-hub-filesystem extension is providing access to a configurable path on the server hosting the Studio server.
+As mentioned in the main documentation, the coremedia-content-hub-filesystem plugin is providing access to a configurable path on the server hosting the Studio server.
 Common to all content-hub-adapters is the appearance in CoreMedia Studio.
 The image below is showing multiple configured content-hub-adapters in Studio (content-hub-adapter-filesystem is marked with a purple border).